infomark-org/infomark-docs/docs/content/guides/overview.md

 Please download the latest release from the [release page](https://github.com/infomark-org/infomark/releases/).
 These releases ship a single binary containing all required files.
 The only dependency is docker and docker-compose.

-We will explain necessary steps to spin up a fully production-ready system on your machine.
-Infomark is implemented as modern CLI with POSIX-compliant flags.
+We will explain the necessary steps to spin up a fully production-ready system on your machine.
+InfoMark is implemented as a modern CLI with POSIX-compliant flags.

-Without any lengthly explanation, you can spin up an instance of infomark from scratch via:
+Without any lengthy explanation, you can spin up an instance of InfoMark from scratch via:

 ```bash
 # Create configuration